 Isn’t it just beautiful?
 The weight of it is substantial – not uncomfortable, but regal.
 It’s warm and looks great with both your casual everyday outfit and your little black dress.
-So, you can wear it from daytime through evening!
+So, you can wear it from daytime through the evening!

 Instructions are given for Women’s size Medium.
 This pattern is worked by holding 2 strands of the main color together as you work.